 Andrew Warren (D) — the recently suspended state attorney for Hillsborough County, Florida — has accused Gov. Ron DeSantis (R) of “trying to overthrow democracy” after DeSantis suspended him for refusing to enforce state prohibitions on abortion and gender-affirming care for transgender youth.

 On Thursday, DeSantis said he suspended Warren for incompetence and neglecting the duty of his office.
 However, Warren called BS on DeSantis’ reasoning, noting that no cases have been brought to his office on either issue.
+As such, DeSantis is just throwing out the people’s elected official because he disagrees with the governor’s ideology, Warren said.

 “We’ve had none.
 None of those cases have been brought to us.
 We’re not anticipating those cases being brought to us,” Warren said, according to Florida Politics.
 “You should go ask the Sheriff whether he has had those cases and whether they’re investigating arresting people for that, because when they do, and they bring us a case, we’ll evaluate it.”